idibau/cs2bim/README.md

 ### Buildings

-Needs to be set if there are buildings feature classes configured.
+Needs to be set if there are buildings feature types configured.
 Expected asset properties:

 - type = application/x.gml+zip